 Note the main difference between a freight forwarder and NVOCC is that a freight forwarding company acts as a broker or agent whereas the NVOCC physically transports the goods.

 IAC – Indirect Air Carrier (IAC).
-The services of an IAC are used by organisations within the USA who do not hold an FAA air carrier operating certificate.
+The services of an IAC are used by organizations within the USA that do not hold an FAA air carrier operating certificate.
 The IAC will use a commercial fleet and must meet the TSA security requirements for handling goods and cargo.

 IATA / CNS – International Air Transport Association (IATA) / Cargo Network Services (CNS).
 This is the airline industry’s main trade association which is responsible for setting guidelines and monitoring laws for the secure transportation of air cargo.

 Independent Freight Forwarder – As the name suggests, an IFF is an independent freight forwarding company which is not part of the Global 25 Freight Forwarders.
 Instead of keeping offices or headquarters in numerous locations, they use different agents in each country or location who are best placed to know the lay of the land and the different regulations involved.